-Does Discovery Take Place in Criminal Cases as in Civil Cases?
+Discovery in Criminal Cases

-- Document Production Requests: In the document production process, one party will give the other party documents related to the case.
-This is one area where civil and criminal discovery can be different.
-In a civil case, parties must request documents from each other, and need only turn over the documents that were requested.
-In a criminal case, the prosecution usually has a duty to provide certain documents to the defendant, regardless of whether or not it was asked.
+In the document production process, one party will give the other party documents related to the case.
+This is one area where discovery in criminal cases and discovery in civil cases can be different.
+In a civil case, parties must request documents from each other and only need to turn over the specific documents that were requested.
+In a criminal case, on the other hand, the prosecution usually has a duty to provide certain documents to the defendant, regardless of whether or not the defense asked for it.
 These can include police reports, transcripts of wiretaps, or, in the case of white collar crime, corporate records.

 Some states mandate that the parties make certain disclosures to each other, although the exact disclosures will vary by state.
 They often include whether either party will use an expert witness, such as a doctor or ballistics expert.
 During discovery in criminal cases, the defendant is usually required to tell the prosecutor whether they're planning on giving any special defenses, such as insanity.